 UIC Bioengineering makes a significant investment in scholarship, as does UIC as a whole, where the total annual research expenditure exceeds $300 million.
 Thanks to funding from the College of Engineering and the endowment provided by the department’s benefactors, Richard and Loan Hill, UIC Bioengineering supports a broad range of research projects that reflect the best thinking across its two sponsoring colleges, UIC Engineering and UIC Medicine.

 Interdisciplinary research lies at the core of the department’s mission.
 UIC Bioengineering has a long tradition of working closely with the basic sciences, health sciences, and life sciences researchers at the university.
 In addition, the department’s joint status in the Colleges of Engineering and Medicine is designed to facilitate close collaboration.
-We encourage you to learn more about our research agenda by visiting the pages in this section, which serve as a gateway to our featured research projects, labs, and ongoing seminar series.
+We encourage you to learn more about our research agenda by visiting the pages in this section, which serve as a gateway to our labs and ongoing seminar series.